One hour smoking shisha is equivalent to 100 cigarettes, warns government health officials

 Shisha cafes in Rusholme were visited by a Manchester City Council team to ensure cafes and customers were complying with the legislation, and to deliver a stark health warning.

 On average a shisha session lasts about one hour, making exposure to the tobacco smoke - which is carcinogenic - dangerous to health.

-Dr Murugesan Raja, clinical lead for respiratory medicine, said: “The misconception that smoking shisha is not as harmful or addictive as smoking cigarettes is a real concern because the number of young people smoking shisha is on the increase.
+In a press release, Dr Murugesan Raja, clinical lead for respiratory medicine for Manchester Health and Care Commissioning, said: “The misconception that smoking shisha is not as harmful or addictive as smoking cigarettes is a real concern because the number of young people smoking shisha is on the increase.
 Evidence suggests that it can increase the risk of getting lung cancer, causing heart problems and other long-term lung conditions.”